 pertaining to the operation and governance of Oldenfeld.

-a.
 The Coronet and/or Seneschal shall set a written agenda in advance of the Curia at least two weeks before the Curia.

-b.
 The Seneschal shall announce at a regular business meeting at least two weeks before the Curia, and shall publish at least two weeks before the Curia on the Internet and/or in a regular newsletter and/or by such other means sufficient to give the Members two-weeks notice of the Curia, the time, location and agenda for the Curia.

-c.
 The Baron, Baroness and/or Seneschal may preside over the Curia.

-d.
 Any formal or official votes taken during the course of the Curia shall be done with each Citizen, including the Baron, the Baroness and officers, receiving one vote.
 Informal votes may include any Member of Oldenfeld, and are only advisory to the Coronet.

 V Officers